liliya-bobrysheva/match-history/README.md

 ## Development server

+Run `npx nx serve backend` for a NestJS backend server which will be available at http://localhost:3333/api.

-Run `nx serve backend` for a dev server.
-Navigate to http://localhost:4200/.
-The app will automatically reload if you change any of the source files.
+Run `npx nx serve frontend` for a React frontend which will be available at http://localhost:4200/.

+The apps will automatically reload if you change any of the source files.

 ## Understand this workspace